fenganthony/platform/README.md

-# 🧪 Platform Engineer Take-Home Assignment – Java Lock Simulation & Helm Observability
+# 🧪 Platform Engineer homework Assignment – Java Lock Simulation & Helm Observability

 ## 📌 Objective

-This take-home assignment is designed to evaluate your ability to deploy, monitor, and operate a Java-based application on Kubernetes using Helm and diagnostic tools.
+This homework assignment is designed to evaluate your ability to deploy, monitor, and operate a Java-based application on Kubernetes using Helm and diagnostic tools.
 You will simulate a production scenario where a service becomes unresponsive due to internal thread contention.
 Your task is to make it observable, recoverable, and operationally safe.

 ---